 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

-The Government of Haiti continues to improve the capacity of its law enforcement, corrections, and justice sector.
-For more than twenty-five years, Haiti has relied on UN security forces to augment the Haitian National Police (HNP)’s efforts to ensure peace and stability.
-In 2017, the United Nations ended its peacekeeping stabilization mission (MINUSTAH), and replaced it with a smaller, capacity building-focused successor, the Mission for Justice Support in Haiti (MINUJUSTH).
-MINUJUSTH is scheduled to withdraw in 2019.
-The HNP, Haiti’s sole law enforcement institution, is increasingly taking on the responsibility for security in the country with limited assistance from the United Nations, but significant challenges remain.
+The Government of Haiti continues to develop the capacity of its law enforcement, corrections, and justice sectors.
+In October 2019, the UN ended 15 years of peacekeeping in Haiti, but continues to advise the HNP through the United Nations Integrated Office in Haiti (BINUH).
+The Haitian National Police (HNP), Haiti’s sole law enforcement institution, is increasingly taking on the responsibility for security in the country.
+Significant challenges remain, however.
 Haiti’s infrastructure is poor, and the government faces chronic budget shortages.
-The corrections and justice sectors are weak, and overcrowding and high rates of pre-trial detention in Haiti’s prisons continue to pose human rights, humanitarian, and rule of law challenges.
+The corrections and justice sectors are weak, and overcrowding and high rates of pre-trial detention in Haiti’s prisons continue to pose human rights and rule of law challenges.
 Haiti’s judiciary remains the poorest functioning institution in the Haitian public sector.
-Haiti’s porous borders also enable cocaine and marijuana from South America and Jamaica to transit on its way to U.S. markets which, in addition to posing problems for the United States, undermines the rule of law in this fragile country by fostering corruption.
+Haiti’s porous borders also enable transit of cocaine and marijuana from South America and Jamaica on its way to U.S. markets, which undermines the rule of law in Haiti by fostering corruption.

-As a direct result of INL support to the HNP School, trained HNP officers grew from just over six thousand in 2010 to approximately 15,000 in 2017, meeting the Government of Haiti’s five-year goal set in 2013.
-The HNP is among the most trusted and effective institutions in Haiti.
-Additionally, INL constructed six new police stations and rehabilitated many others to allow the HNP to expand its presence, including in Martissant and LeClerc- two communities greatly affected by gang violence in Port-au-Prince.
+· As a direct result of INL support to the HNP School, trained officers increased from less than 10,000 in 2010 to over 15,000 officers today.
+Additionally, INL constructed six new police stations and rehabilitated many others to allow the HNP to expand its presence.

-INL has provided equipment, vehicles, and training for corrections personnel to more effectively manage prisons, as well as supported a pilot vocational training program and the expansion of the Automated Fingerprint Identification System.
-INL constructed two new prisons in Haiti and is in the process of finalizing a third prison, adding almost 1,200 new beds to address severe overcrowding and creating more secure and humane conditions for the prison population.
+· INL provided equipment, vehicles, and training for corrections personnel to more effectively manage prisons, and supported a pilot vocational training program and the expansion of the Automated Fingerprint Identification System.
+INL constructed two new prisons in Haiti and is in the process of finalizing a third prison, adding capacity to address overcrowding and creating more secure and humane conditions for the prison population.

-INL’s assistance also helped build the capacity of the HNP counternarcotics unit (BLTS) and establish a new border security unit (POLIFRONT) in order to expand law enforcement presence in key maritime, airport, and land borders.
-BLTS grew from 145 officers in 2011 to just under 240 officers on active duty in 2018.
-INL provided training in partnership with the Miami-Dade Police Department and equipment to help the BLTS improve operations.
-INL renovated a seized property in Port-au-Prince to house canines and their trainers, and constructed several smaller facilities, including airport canine compounds, key border check points, and maritime facilities (in cooperation with the Haitian Coast Guard) to support BLTS’ deployment throughout the country.
-INL-supported K9 units grew from just two dogs in 2010 to nineteen dogs in 2018.
+· INL renovated a property in Port-au-Prince to house canines and their trainers, and constructed several facilities, including airport canine compounds, key border check points, and maritime facilities (in cooperation with the Haitian Coast Guard) to support BLTS’ deployment throughout the country.
+INL-supported canine units grew from just two dogs in 2010 to nineteen dogs in 2018.